 Obviously – math stations really enhance skill practice and instruction in the secondary math classroom.
 They do not have to take up a lot of time and can be very easily implemented.
 I always kept permanent station signs up around my classroom because we did them so often.
 After the first time, students get it.
 Secondary students are so much easier to manage in stations than elementary students (elementary teachers, you are my idols) because they can handle moving around the room a little better.

 Stations give your students the opportunity to work together, get up and move (get the wiggles out) and get away from doing the same old thing over and over again.
 Think you don’t have the ability to create stations?
 Think again!
-I have a FREE webinar in the works where I talk you though just how easy it is to create your own stations.
 Of course, if you don’t want to create your own stations – you can just grab a set or a bundle from me.
 I have stations created for over 35 different skills.
-Click the banner below to be the first to know when the webinar will be!

 To read some more about stations – check out these two posts.